 In his work you will find bells, bouquets, ceramic vases, enchanted forests, folding screens, gay elders, glitter, gold leaf, love letters, imaginary paintings, madrigals, megaphones, mirrors, naked men, sex-changing flowers, sign language, subtitles, and the voices of birds, boy sopranos, contraltos, countertenors, and sirens.

-Nemerofsky’s work has been exhibited extensively across Canada and throughout Europe, and is part of the permanent collection of the National Gallery of Canada and the Kunsthistorisches Museum Vienna.
-He is currently a PhD candidate at the University of Edinburgh, a part of the UK Cruising the 70s: Unearthing Pre-HIV/AIDS Queer Sexual Cultures research team.
+Nemerofsky’s work has been exhibited internationally and is part of the permanent collections of the Kunsthistorisches Museum Vienna, the Polin Museum for the History of Polish Jews in Warsaw, Thielska Galleriet Stockholm and the National Gallery of Canada in Ottawa.
+He is currently a Ph.D. candidate at the University of Edinburgh, and a member of the Cruising the 70s: Unearthing Pre-HIV/AIDS Queer Sexual Cultures research team.